February 22, 2024

 Latest asset allocation views

-As we head into 2025, U.S. trade policies take center stage amid the economy’s stronger fundamentals compared to peers.
+As we head into 2025, U.S. trade policies take center stage amid the economy’s stronger fundamentals compared against peers.

 The solvency funded status of an average defined benefit pension plan1

-the average funded status for Canadian defined benefit (DB) pension plans increased to 138.1%in Q4, up from 135.0% in the previous quarter.
-This improvement was primarily due to a larger decrease in liabilities compared with a modest decline in assets.
-The average funded status was significantly higher than it was in December 2020.
+In Q1 2025, the average funded status for Canadian defined benefits (DB) pension plans slightly declined to 138.0%, down from 138.1% in the previous quarter.
+Although both assets and liabilities decreased during the period, the reduction in assets was more pronounced due to negative returns in global equities, particularly influenced by U.S. stocks.
+Despite this decline, the current average funded status remained significantly higher than it was in December 2020.

 Funded status of the average defined benefit pension plan in Canada

-Performance and average asset mix of average DB pension plan1
+Performance and asset mix of average DB pension plan1

-The average asset mix represents a combination of growth, hedging, and diversifying assets – each playing a unique role in the functioning of the pension portfolio.
-The average asset mix below implies an interest rate hedge ratio of 54.4%, relative to the interest-rate exposure of the average liabilities.1
+The average asset mix represents a combination of growth, hedging, and diversifying assets, each playing a unique role in the functioning of the pension portfolio.
+The average asset mix implies an interest rate hedge ratio of 55.0%, relative to the interest rate exposure of the average liabilities.²

-Based on Manulife’s Capital Market Assumptions, the average asset mix implies an expected return of 6.19%.
-Based on Manulife’s modelling and stress testing, there is a 95% probability that losses relative to liabilities will be less than 12.98%.
+Based on Manulife’s capital markets assumptions, the average asset mix implies an expected return of 6.10%.
+Based on Manulife’s modeling and stress testing, there’s a 95% probability that losses relative to liabilities will be less than 12.79%.

 Portfolio statistics